What is the 'Network accelerator engine' component in Keenetic routers?

 The CPU has an additional hardware module (co-processor), designed directly for the packet processing of IP headers in Ethernet (IPoE) and PPPoE frames.
 Network packets to be translated are stacked directly in the device's RAM, and this hardware module is given the command: 'Replace the address X.X.X.X with Y.Y.Y.Y in all packets'.
 A separate hardware module performs address translation many times faster than the CPU.
 The co-processor also recalculates checksums on its own.
 Enabling HWNAT affects the data rate of L2TP over IPSec, IKEv2, IPsec and IPSec Xauth PSK VPN connections, which allows you to increase performance with any encryption type with little or no CPU load on the device.

-The Sprinter (KN-3710), Hopper (KN-3810) and Peak (KN-2710) models have a special feature - the hardware accelerator is also used to accelerate data transmission between wired and wireless clients of the same segment.
-Therefore, disabling the hardware accelerator may result in a speed drop in LAN-WLAN direction.
+Important!
+The Sprinter (KN-3710), Hopper (KN-3810), Peak (KN-2710) and Titan (KN-1811) models have a unique feature - the hardware accelerator is also used to accelerate data transmission between wired and wireless clients of the same segment (aka WHNAT; wireless hardware accelerator).
+Therefore, disabling the hardware accelerator may result in a speed drop in LAN -> Wi-Fi direction.
+When disabling HWNAT on these models, it is recommended to disable WHNAT as well.
+This can be done with the commands no interface WifiMaster1 whnat and no ppe hardware.

 SWNAT — software accelerator.
 It is present on all models.
 Speeds up any connection (IPoE, PPPoE, PPTP, L2TP), but can load the router's CPU.